-Jessica K. Shimberg, Ritual Artist, Emerging Rabbi
+Jessica K. Shimberg, Rabbi, Ritual Artist, Justice Advocate & Community Builder

-Jessica’s ritual artistry arises from her long love affair with Jewish prayer practices and text, her deep appreciation of other wisdom traditions, her ability to find the sacred within the ordinary, her commitment to spiritual nourishment, her lived experience navigating the intersection of secular and religious practices, and her genuine desire to engage and activate opportunities to elevate holiness in our world.
+Rabbi Jessica’s ritual artistry arises from her long love affair with Jewish prayer practices and text, her deep appreciation of other wisdom traditions, her ability to find the sacred within the ordinary, her commitment to spiritual nourishment, her lived experience navigating the intersection of secular and religious practices, and her genuine desire to engage and activate opportunities to elevate holiness in our world.
 Jessica's ability to make religious tradition come alive and to design innovative approaches to life-cycle ritual for people of varying interests, backgrounds, orientations, styles of learning, and ages has been recognized as a priceless gift to individuals and families who engage her services.

-Some of Jessica’s greatest joys includes co-creation (with individuals, couples, and families) of Jewish life cycle rituals for members of the Little Minyan Kehilla and others who are drawn to her soul-centered work and artistry.
+Some of Rabbi Shimberg’s greatest joys includes co-creation (with individuals, couples, and families) of Jewish life cycle rituals for those who are drawn to her soul-centered artistry.
 Her “rabbinistry” also includes assisting in the renewal of relationship with Jewish values and practices for Jews who feel ambivalent about or even alienated from the Judaism of their youth.
-She also facilitates learning and engagement for those who feel drawn to our wisdom and faith tradition and were born and raised within other religious or secular paths.
-Helping people to find value in a connection with the divine sparks of their Jewish journey is an intuitive strength she generously shares beyond the borders of The Little Minyan Kehilla.
+In addition to working with Jews, Rabbi Jessica facilitates learning and engagement for those who feel drawn to Jewish wisdom and faith tradition and were born and raised within other religious or secular paths.
+Helping people to find value in a connection with the divine sparks of their Jewish journey is an intuitive strength she generously shares beyond the borders of The Little Minyan Kehilah.